Expand To Show Full Article

 Logic itself does not produce knowledge.
 Logic only provides a set of rules and methods that allow us to organize and use knowledge.
 How do understand this sentence?
 For example, the Curies discovered the element of radium.

 The element radium naturally exists in nature.
-Before the Curies discovered the element radium, there have been records proving the existence of the element radium.
+Before the Curies discovered the element radium, there were records proving the existence of the element radium.
 The contribution made by the Curies lies in extracting the element radium from nature through scientific means and summarizing the characteristics of this element.

 In the process of refining and summarizing, the method they follow is the expression of logic.